Linux / amd64

 Support for all NVIDIA Ampere GPUs

-New Graph Composer development environment.
+Improved Graph Composer development environment.
 Develop DeepStream applications in an intuitive drag-and-drop user interface.
-(Please note that Graph Composer is only pre-installed on the deepstream:6.0-devel container.
+(Please note that Graph Composer is only pre-installed on the deepstream:6.1-devel container.
 More details below.)

 Turnkey integration with the latest TAO Toolkit AI models.
-Our latest additions: action recognition, 2D body pose estimation, facial landmark estimation, emotion recognition, gaze, heart rate and gesture.
 Check the DeepStream documentation for a complete list of supported models.

 Develop in Python using DeepStream Python bindings: Bindings are now available in source-code.
 Download them from GitHub